mmtk/mmtk-core/docs/tutorial/Tutorial.md

    3. Then, run
    `./build/linux-x86_64-normal-server-$DEBUG_LEVEL/jdk/bin/java HelloWorld -XX:+UseThirdPartyHeap`
    to run HelloWorld.
+   4. If your program printed out `Hello World!` as expected, then congratulations, you have MMTk working with OpenJDK!

 2. The Computer Language Benchmarks Game **fannkuchredux** (micro benchmark, allocates a small amount of memory but - depending on heap size and the GC